 EXTENDED-DAY WITH A HOT LUNCH: 8:30 to 3:00: Prairie Flower offers an extended-day for children 3 and 4 years old.
 Kindergarten-aged children also attend five days a week, 8:30 to 3:00.

 All extended-day children are required to have a hot-lunch that meets DCFS standards.
 With documentation from your doctor or religious leader, exemptions are permitted so children can bring their lunch from home.
-To keep costs down, we will prepare some of the meals in our newly certified kitchen.
+These meals are prepared in our newly certified kitchen in compliance with State of Illinois food handling and health guidelines.
 Organic, fresh fruits, vegetables, yogurt & whole milk are also provided.
-Cost is yet to be determined.

 OUR OUT-DOOR ENVIRONMENT: Prairie Flower has an exceptionally beautiful outdoor environment with ample space to run and play among mature pine and hickory trees.
 Gardens, sandboxes, and classic playground equipment complete our fenced-in area.
 A wetland with its small pond and stream, a woodland with ravines and wild bramble, and prairie meadows not only enrich our Montessori curriculum, but also offer opportunities for the children to experience nature first hand.

 OUR FACULTY AND STAFF: Certified Montessori-trained guides from accredited Montessori training centers direct our classes.
 Before and after school programs are supervised by guides who have on-going Montessori professional development and are DCFS qualified to supervise the ages of the children with whom they work.
 A staff member, with CPR/First Aid and Food Handlers certifications, is on site at all times.